RevathyRamalingam/slicewise-5g-resource-allocation/README.md

 -**src/**: Contains
        `predict.py` the FASTAPI app to make predictions `train.py`  Saves the final model as `xgboost_model.bin` in the `model` directory after dataset cleaning, hyperparameter tuning, and model training (done in the Jupyter notebook `notebook.ipynb`).
-       `notebook.py` - run this script to see how hyperparameter tuning and model is evaluated against performance like recall, precision and F1 scores.
+       `notebook.py` - run this script to see how hyperparameter tuning and model is evaluated against performance like recall, precision, ROC_AUC and F1 scores.
        `combined_slice_dataset.csv` combines 3 csv files inside data folder and merges into one.
 - **tests/**: contains pytest files test_train.py
        `__init__.py`  added for running pytest